pedroananias/abf/README.md

 ## Command line tool

-This module brings a default command line `adf` for you.
+This module brings a default command line `abf` for you.
 To see available parameters, please run:

 ```bash
 > abf --help